hmrc/home-office-immigration-status-stubs/README.md

 --header 'Content-Type: application/json' \
 --data 'PUT JSON BODY HERE'
 ```

-Once the endpoint has been completed successfully, complete the login instructions for environment as stated here: https://confluence.tools.tax.service.gov.uk/display/DDCNE/4.2.1+CIS+-+Manual+Testing.
+Once the endpoint has been completed successfully, using the **Search by passport or ID card** Service URL link, complete the following login instructions:
+* Sign in by clicking on the green `Sign in button` with a random valid user ID and planet.
+An example can be seen below
+* This should redirect to the `Create User` page.
+Leave as is and click the green `Create and Continue` button.
+* Once redirected to the `Configure User` page, input `TBC` in the **Stride Roles** section and click the green `Update and continue` button.
+* This should redirect to `Search by passport or ID card` page if login has been successful.

 Enter the same details i.e. NINO, first name (givenName), last name (familyName) and date of birth, used in the request body and click on the green Search button to display the customer's immigration status and rights to public funds.